akostrik/CPP_module_42/README.md

 * ≈ hidden static data member of the class
 * every object of a polymorphic class is associated with (possibly multiple) vtable for its most-derived class
 * stores pointers to virtual functions
-* when a virtual function is called, the program calls the functions associated ... by vtable
+* when a virtual function is called, the program finds the associated function by vtable
 * if an object of type A does not point to the vtable of A, then that object is actually a sub-object of something derived from A

 ## abstract function = pure virtual